snyk/cli/help/cli-commands/monitor.md

 ## Configure the Snyk CLI

-You can use environment variables to configure the Snyk CLI and and set variables for connecting with the Snyk API.
+You can use environment variables to configure the Snyk CLI and set variables for connecting with the Snyk API.
 See [Configure the Snyk CLI](https://docs.snyk.io/features/snyk-cli/configure-the-snyk-cli)

 ## Debug